open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/entity/policies/policy.md

 # Policy

-*This schema defines the Policy entity.
-A Policy defines lifecycle or access control that needs to be applied across different Data Entities.*
+*A `Policy` defines control that needs to be applied across different Data Entities.*

 ## Properties